At Pets for Patriots, every day is an opportunity to honor our military veterans.

 Ask the staff beforehand if personal care items or home-baked goods are permitted.
 But remember that the greatest gifts are your time, companionship, and willingness to listen.

-COVID-19 update: if visitation is not possible, ask staff at the facility about arranging video calls.
+If visitation is not possible, ask staff at the facility about arranging video calls.
 Find out if gifts of personal care items, holiday treats, or other goods may be sent directly to patients in their care.
 If so, order from local small businesses, which will give them a much-needed lift as well.

 Hire or help a veteran get a good (or better) job